OberholzerSM/Python-Example-Project-Iris-Flower/README.md

 $$ D_{KL}(\mathcal{N}_1 \parallel \mathcal{N}_2) = ln\\left(\frac{\sigma_2}{\sigma_1}\\right) + \frac{\sigma_1^2 + (\mu_1 - \mu_2)^2}{2 \sigma_2^2} - \frac{1}{2} \\: . $$

 In order to use the KL-divergence, we need to assign a probability distribution to the features.
 Based on the histograms in Fig. 4, we assume that the individual features are following a normal distribution $\mathcal{N}(\mu_{I_i},\sigma_{I_i})$, where $I_i$ denotes a given iris species, $I_i \in \\{ \text{setosa, versicolor, virginica} \\}$, and where $\mu_{I_i}$ and $\sigma_{I_i}$ can be guessed by simply taking the mean value resp. the standard deviation.
-However, we also need to take into account the measurement error of our data: While the error is not directly specified, the measurements are only given up to one digit of precicion.
+However, we also need to take into account the measurement error of our data: While the error is not directly specified, the measurements are only given up to one digit of precision.
 We therefor assume that if for example the data denotes a petal width of 1.4 cm, that the "true" petal width lies somewhere within the range of 1.35 cm to 1.45 cm.
 For the likelihoods, this yields:

 $$ P[ Z = z | I_i ] = \int_{z-0.05}^{z+0.05} f(x|\mu_{I_i},\sigma_{I_i}) dx \\: , $$